StrongKey/fido2/docs/Installation_Guide_Linux.md

     sh
     sudo ./cleanup.sh

 This removes all StrongKey files plus the installed dependency packages.
-If you've installed the sample Relying Party web application and the StrongKey WebAuthn client, they will be removed as well.
+If you've installed the sample service provider web application and the StrongKey WebAuthn client, they will be removed as well.